Engie924/LITA_Capstone_Project_SalesData/README.md

 With my dataset loaded into SQL Server, i crafted queries to pull out critical insights:

 Total Sales by Product Category: I identified the total sales by each or the products with Soes = 613,380, Jacket = 208,230, Hat = 316,195, Socks = 180,785, Shirt = 485,600, and Gloves = 296,900.
-The categories with the most revenue is Shoes.
+The categories with the most revenue is Shoes. done

 Sales Transactions in Region: I measured the volume of sales across different regions.
 North - 2481, East - 2483, South - 2480, West- 2477.